ANTI86J/Computational_photography-project2/README.md

 Using inverse warping to do the morphing.Using Delaunay triangulation to organize each pair of feature points to a triangle.

-the dlib model we used to detect face landmarks is put in the model folder
+the dlib model we used to detect face landmarks is put in the extra_lab/model folder and the model will automatically locate the points of each triangle corresponding.Then generate the gif!

+In that way, I can see how the face morphing in a gif file!

 the original two images are: